 If the OU decides to withdraw from the partnership, it will be guided by section 18.
-Termination of the Grant Funded Approval and Validation Agreement (Sample agreement can be found in Appendix 6).
+Termination of the Partnership Agreement (Sample Partnership Agreement can be found on the OUVP website).

 Institutions should ensure that due consideration is given to the contents of their Student Protection Plan to mitigate any risks associated with exiting.